aaronibrahim/hey-coworker/README.md

 What this is _**not**_:

 * A concert rider for a diva.
-If anything I hope this is a logical and reasonable thoughts.
-If it comes across as anything but that I hope you tell me so.
+If anything I hope these thoguhts are logical and reasonable.
+If I come across differently, I hope you tell me so.
 * A line in the sand.
 The vagaries of projects demands, people, and team cultures may require me to operate in a different way.
 I get that.

 ## Communication